Sold out. All 4 places filled within 3 days of release.

 ★★★★★

 "I've done quite a few workshops with Dylan now, and I keep coming back for good reason.
 The planning that goes into finding the right locations at the right time for the best light is exceptional — nothing is left to chance.
 And the Milky Way sessions?
-Absolutely fantastic.
-Dylan sets the bar high and consistently clears it."
+Absolutely fantastic."

 — Terry M. · Repeat participant